 Be sure to take the same precautions when you move out of your rental to help prove your case regarding the condition you left your place in if it is challenged by your property manager.

-If you do not hear from your property manager within 30 days after you have moved out of the rental and have provided a forwarding address, (or if you gave a late notice of forwarding address, 15 days after you give him/her the address), or if you believe your security deposit is being unfairly withheld, contact Off-Campus Student Services.
+If you do not hear from your property manager within 30 days after you have moved out of the rental and have provided a forwarding address, (or if you gave a late notice of forwarding address, 15 days after you give him/her the address), or if you believe your security deposit is being unfairly withheld, contact Off-Campus and Commuter Student Services.

 Taking photographs or videotapes of the premises is also a good idea, especially if there is serious damage.
 Photographs should be independently signed and dated by a commercial film developer and or in agreement with your landlord.
 If you have questions regarding the health and safety of your property be sure to contact the local Housing Authority through the Town Hall.